afcarl/web/input/notes/2012/04/02/virtualenv_with_enthought.md

 Install Enthought, which is free using the [free][free-epd] version of Enthought, or [with an academic license][academic-epd].
-I did this with EPD-7.2-2-rh5-x86.
+I did this with EPD-7.3-2-rh5-x86.

 [free-epd]: http://www.enthought.com/products/epd_free.php
 [academic-epd]: http://www.enthought.com/products/edudownload.php

-Now we can follow the method [here][decomposition] to have Enthought working with virtual env.
+Now we can follow the method [here][decomposition] to have Enthought working with virtualenv.

 [decomposition]: http://seanjtaylor.com/2011/03/03/getting-epd-to-play-nicely-with-virtual-environments/

-    export EPD="$HOME/make/epd-7.2-2-rh5-x86"
+    export EPD="$HOME/src/epd"
     cd $EPD
     bin/easy_install virtualenv
     bin/virtualenv $WORKON_HOME/epd

-Then change a section of $WORKON_HOME/epd/bin/activate from
+Then change a section of `$WORKON_HOME/epd/bin/activate` from

     VIRTUAL_ENV="$HOME/.virtualenvs/epd"
     export VIRTUAL_ENV